 Everything We Know About 'Dead to Me' Season 3

-With its many juicy twists and enticing crime-fueled drama, Netflix's comedy thriller Dead to Me from creator Liz Feldman flies by like a page-turning summer beach read.
-The series -- starring Christina Applegate and Linda Cardellini as a messed-up pair of Laguna Beach BFFs who met through tragedy and came together over their shared love for The Facts of Life, Entenmann's, and, well, a handful of deaths and incriminating secrets that follow them wherever they go -- has amassed a huge following for its sense of humor, the savvy way it handles trauma, and the breadcrumbs of jaw-dropping reveals at every turn that always leave you wanting more.
+With its many juicy twists and enticing crime-fueled drama, Netflix's Emmy-nominated comedy thriller Dead to Me from creator Liz Feldman flies by like a page-turning summer beach read.
+The series—starring Christina Applegate in a Golden Globe-nominated performance and Linda Cardellini as a messed-up pair of Laguna Beach BFFs who met through tragedy and came together over their shared love for The Facts of Life, Entenmann's, and, well, a handful of deaths and incriminating secrets that follow them wherever they go—has amassed a huge following for its sense of humor, the savvy way it handles trauma, and the breadcrumbs of jaw-dropping reveals at every turn that always leave you wanting more.

 When Season 2 dropped in May 2020, it ended with the wild kind of cliffhanger the show has become known for, among many other open-ended questions that the series seems poised to answer in a third installment.
 While fans are left to guess what's next for the Thelma and Louise of Netflix, here's everything we know about Dead to Me Season 3 so far.